finbourne/lusid-sdk-java-preview/sdk/docs/ReconciliationsApi.md

     Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 For example, to filter on the left portfolio Code, use \"left.portfolioId.code eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
-    InlineValuationsReconciliationRequest request = new InlineValuationsReconciliationRequest(); // InlineValuationsReconciliationRequest | The specifications of the inputs to the reconciliation try {
+    InlineValuationsReconciliationRequest inlineValuationsReconciliationRequest = ["instrument-identifier-1","instrument-identifier-2"]; // InlineValuationsReconciliationRequest | The specifications of the inputs to the reconciliation try {
-      ResourceListOfReconciliationBreak result = apiInstance.reconcileInline(sortBy, start, limit, filter, request);
+      ResourceListOfReconciliationBreak result = apiInstance.reconcileInline(sortBy, start, limit, filter, inlineValuationsReconciliationRequest);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ReconciliationsApi#reconcileInline");